Rappich/Matchify/README.md

 ---

-## ✨ Key Features
+##  Key Features

-- 🔐 User registration and login (JWT)
+-  User registration and login (JWT)
-- 👆 Swipe left/right on dynamic content cards
+-  Swipe left/right on dynamic content cards
-- 🔔 Real-time match notifications via SignalR
+-  Real-time match notifications via SignalR
-- 🤝 Collaborative “match” features (shared lists, actions, chats)
+-  Collaborative “match” features (shared lists, actions, chats)
-- 🖼️ Upload and browse custom content with metadata and images
+-  Upload and browse custom content with metadata and images
-- 🔌 Extendable content types (recipes, workouts, movies, travel, etc.)
+-  Extendable content types (recipes, recruitment, movies, travel, etc.)
-- 🌍 Ready for external API integration
+-  Ready for external API integration

 ---

-## 🌱 Scalability & Reusability
+##  Scalability & Reusability

 Matchify is designed to work with **multiple data sources and content types**.
 To adapt the app to a new context, developers only need to: